andreafabrizi/DNSProxy/README.md

 - a PHP-server hosting the *nslookup-doh.php* resolver script
 - the C software, available as source or compiled

-## Caching answers in the network
+## Caching answers

-DNS cache is populated with standard HTTP answers provided by the remote webservice (which in turn uses headers from nslookup-doh.php to influence such caching accordingly).
+DNS cache is populated on disk out of HTTP answers from the remote webservice.
-A local caching-only proxy (on any LAN address for example) will help caching HTTP 304 "Not Modified" answers.
-DNS answers will come back in matter of milliseconds, after the first recursive resolution done eventually on the remote webservice...
+DNS cache is also managed by DoH resolver's.
+DNS cache can be fed into HTTPS-capable proxy (i.e. charles)

-Tested on CloudFlare, Google Cloud Platform, Docker, NGINX, Apache, SQUID, polipo, memcache REDIS... response times incredibly low, very scalable and smart solution, this DNSP !
+Tested on CloudFlare, Google Cloud Platform, NGINX, Apache, SQUID, polipo, REDIS

+Robustness of architecture proves DNSP as a very scalable and smart solution.

 ## Examples provided for DNS and DNS-over-HTTP beginners: